laurentvd/wavesurfer.swf/README.md

 ## Requirements

-Wavesurfer.swf has no requirements.
-Not even wavesurfer.js!
+Wavesurfer.swf has no requirements apart from wavesurfer.js!
 However, we use SWFObject the demo to embed the SWF on to the page.
-Also, you probably want wavesurfer.js to support modern browser which may not have Flash installed.
-I'm looking at you !

 ## How to use